redmando/vo-manager-lite/README.md

 ## Usage

-There are currently two ways to trigger an audio through the VO Manager.
-Those are:
+There are 4 main functions you can call up through the VO Manager.

 1. Play Mode
 2. Force Play Mode
+3. Checks
+4. Stop

 ### Play Mode